TotallySheen/ROR2Mods/BossItemDrop/README.md

 Copy the `BossItemDrop.dll` to your BepInEx plugins directory.

 ## Feedback
 Any and all feedback is appreciated, as this is my first time making a mod for this game.

-Best way to reach me is `@sheen#6867` on Discord
+I've set up a simple Discord server to take feedback for my mods, found at [https://discord.gg/nfhzJad](https://discord.gg/nfhzJad)

 ## Item Drop Table
 | Boss | Item | Standard Drop? |